curiousitau/wal2http/modular_event_sink_implementation_plan.md

 - **Comprehensive Documentation**: Architecture, implementation, and usage guides
 - **Examples**: Configuration examples and setup instructions

-The implementation provides a robust, extensible foundation for event processing in the wal2http PostgreSQL replication system while maintaining reliability and performance.
+The implementation provides a robust, extensible foundation for event processing in the walpipe PostgreSQL replication system while maintaining reliability and performance.